gcovr/gcovr/doc/source/faq.rst

 and because different projects are interested in different kinds of branches.
 However, gcovr has the following options to *reduce* unwanted branches:

-With the :option:`gcovr --exclude-unreachable-branches` option, gcovr parses the *source code* to see whether that line even contains any code.
+With the :option:`--exclude-unreachable-branches` option, gcovr parses the *source code* to see whether that line even contains any code.
 If the line is empty or only contains curly braces, this could be an indication of compiler-generated code that was mis-attributed to that line (such as that for static destruction) and branch coverage will be ignored on that line.

-With the :option:`gcovr --exclude-throw-branches` option, exception-only branches will be ignored.
+With the :option:`--exclude-throw-branches` option, exception-only branches will be ignored.
 These are typically arcs from a function call into an exception handler.